jundalisay/superb/content/en/research/constitutions/us/amendment-11.md

 This article shall be inoperative unless it shall have been ratified as an amendment to the Constitution by the legislatures of the several States, as provided in the Constitution, within seven years from the date of the submission hereof to the States by the Congress.

-AMENDMENT 19 - Passed by Congress June 4, 1919.
+Amendment 19 - Passed by Congress June 4, 1919.
 Ratified August 18, 1920.

 The right of citizens of the United States to vote shall not be denied or abridged by the United States or by any State on account of sex.

 Congress shall have power to enforce this article by appropriate legislation.

-AMENDMENT 20 - Passed by Congress March 2, 1932.
+Amendment 20 - Passed by Congress March 2, 1932.
 Ratified January 23, 1933.

 Note: Article I, section 4, of the Constitution was modified by section 2 of this amendment.
 In addition, a portion of the 12th amendment was superseded by section 3.